Days out in the Yorkshire Dales this summer

 Located only 3 miles from Harrogate at the edge of the Yorkshire Dales National Park, this 700-year-old castle is brimming with history, with grounds, gardens and parks to explore.
 Guided tours follow the lives and history of the Ingilby family who have owned Ripley Castle from the beginning and which has been passed through generations.
 Browse the families collection of paintings, décor and more that has been collected over the centuries.
 The hot houses are filled with impressive collections of tropical plants, ferns and cacti.
 The Walled Gardens are bursting with colour, with trails to follow that incorporate the grounds and deer park, lead into woodland and intertwine around the waterfall and lake.
 Ripley village is on the Castle's doorstep and is full of charming shops, art galleries, farmyard museums, cafes and restaurants.

-Ripley Castle has as summer of actives lined up, the Castle will be hosting Harrogate's Food & Drinks Festival, A Jazz, Blues and Gin evening, and also many bands ready to perform throughout the summer from rock to country, there will be something playing to match everyone's taste.
+Ripley Castle has as summer of actives lined up, the Castle will be hosting Harrogate's Food & Drinks Festival, antiques and agricultural shows, and guided tours.

 Skipton and Skipton Castle